How to Make DIY Christmas Boxes with StencilsNovember 30, 2018 | FILED UNDER: Paint, Christmas

 Traditional gift bags and gift wrapping can be expensive and often only used once.
-However, papier-mâché boxes are just a few dollars a piece – in fact this set of three round boxes is currently on sale at Michaels for just $6.50!
+However, papier-mâché boxes are just a few dollars a piece – Michaels is a great source for paper mache boxes.
 The boxes are sturdy enough to be used as pretty storage or decor for years to come.
 I love storing small craft supplies, photos, and other keepsakes in these boxes.

 The Martha Stewart adhesive stencils are my absolute favorite because they make stenciling pretty fool-proof.
 No more having to tape down the stencil and hold it close to the surface with your fingers to prevent any paint from seeping through!
 The stencils create clean, sharp-lines every time.
 The adhesive is still light enough that it is easy to remove and reposition the stencil as needed without damaging the papier-mâché.
 This was my first time using the Martha Stewart silkscreens and they worked very similarly to the adhesive stencils.
 A dauber brush is the easiest way to apply the paint.